 |Proportion of population living on less than $1.25 a day:||68.5%|

 |Ranking on UN Human Development Index:||141 of 187|

 Ireland and Zambia.

-Since opening the Irish Embassy in Zambia in 1980 and setting up the official aid programme Irish Aid has worked with a variety of partner organisations including government, the UN, international research institutions and aid agencies to deliver on our development objectives.
+Since opening the Irish Embassy in Zambia in 1980 and the establishment of the official aid programme, Irish Aid has worked with a variety of partner organisations including government, the UN, international research institutions and aid agencies to deliver on our development objectives.